pk-zhu/APMG/README.md

 #### RepeatMasker
 ```
 cat GDB-families.fa Viridiplantae_ad.fa > repeat_db.fa
 RepeatMasker -xsmall \
 	-gff \
 	-html \
 	-lib repeat_db.fa \
 	-pa 28 \
 	genome.fa
 EDTA.pl --genome female.fa \
 	--species others \
 	--sensitive 1 --anno 1 --evaluate 1 \
 	--threads 30
+# The output file contains duplicate region annotations, and it is referred to as 'anntation.gff3' below.
 ```

 ### 2.Using the Python script we provide, remove intervals annotated as "Transposon" to obtain a lightweight version of the genome file.